 The battle and tension between our beliefs and secret doubts has formed the main concept of my practice.
 By interweaving my personal history of culture, religion and politics I portray fragility and threat in order to create a feeling of fear and a sense of foreboding in the viewer.

-Artists such as Mona Hatoum and Doris Salcedo have inspired me by the way they use domestic materials charged with significance and full of meaning to address political issues.
+Artists such as Doris Salcedo and Parvize Tanavoli have inspired me by the way they use material charged with significance and full of meaning to address political issues in an indirect way.
+By putting familiar everyday objects in an unfamiliar way, Salcedo creates her unique language of Time and Remembrance and the presence of the absents.

-By questioning our believes I want to show how ingrained these political and cultural beliefs are, even to a sceptic and how we may become blind followers of certain ideologies and behaviours.
+By questioning our beliefs I want to show how ingrained these political and cultural beliefs are, even to a sceptic and how we may become blind followers of certain ideologies and behaviours which could result in injustice.